 Section 1.
 Amends s.
-1009.21, F.S., revising provisions relating to the establishment of residency for tuition purposes; reducing the five-year requirement for children living with resident, non-parent relatives; allowing students to maintain established resident status; amending the definition of "dependent child"; amending the definition of "parent"; providing that the state may not deny a U.S. citizen resident of Florida residency status for tuition purposes based solely on the immigration status of his or her parent; clarifying provisions on residency for tuition purposes pertaining to marital status; granting residency status to veterans of the U.S. Armed Forces who physically reside in Florida while enrolled in a Florida institution of higher learning; granting residency status to individuals eligible for certain tuition waivers and exemptions under Florida law; requiring the Board of Governors to adopt regulations implementing the section.
+1009.21, F.S., revising provisions relating to the establishment of residency for tuition purposes; reducing the five-year requirement for children living with resident, non-parent relatives; allowing students to maintain established resident status; amending the definition of "dependent child"; amending the definition of "parent"; providing that the state may not deny a U.S. citizen resident of Florida residency status for tuition purposes based solely on the immigration status of his or her parent; permitting institutions to satisfy document verification requirement based on submission of affidavit by person claiming residency; clarifying provisions on residency for tuition purposes pertaining to marital status; granting residency status to veterans of the U.S. Armed Forces who physically reside in Florida while enrolled in a Florida institution of higher learning; granting residency status to individuals eligible for certain tuition waivers and exemptions under Florida law; granting residency status for students who meet certain graduation, enrollment, and residency documentation requirements; requiring the Board of Governors to adopt regulations implementing the section.

 Section 2.
-Provides an effective date of July 1, 2013.
+Provides an effective date of July 1, 2014.